JasonLeisure/games/README.md

+### Updates to files 10/30/2023 astrology calander added to applications and three.js animation of donut added

 ### Updates to files 10/27/2023 Added in image to ascii art converter.
 Also added a ascii snake game to games

 ### Updates to files 10/25/2023 Added in checkers game to games